-- 5.7.
-The preferred treatment of archaeological remains affected by development will be considered in the following order: - preservation of remains in situ; - licensed excavation: - recording, examination and archiving. - 5.8.
-Archaeological remains of regional importance include monuments in State Care, Scheduled Monuments and Areas of Significant Archaeological Interest (ASAIs). - ASAIs are areas of distinctive landscape character and topography and which are likely to contain a number of individual and related sites and monuments.
-In order to protect and preserve their integrity it is important that they and their settings are preserved in situ.
+- Archaeological remains of regional importance include monuments in State Care, Scheduled Monuments and Areas of Significant Archaeological Interest (ASAIs).
+Such sites (or constituent parts of them) are statutorily protected. - ASAIs are areas of particularly distinctive historic landscape.
+They are likely to contain a number of individual and related sites and monuments and may be distinguished by their landscape character and topography.
+In order to protect and preserve their integrity it is important that they and their settings are protected.

-Areas of Significant Archaeological Interest are shown on the main Proposals Map.
+- Areas of Significant Archaeological Interest are shown on the main Proposals Map. - 5.7.
+Within ASAIs, and candidate ASAIs, development proposals will not be permitted unless it is demonstrated that it will not adversely affect the individual character, visual amenity and appearance of the distinctive historic landscapes.

-- 5.10.
-Within ASAIs, and candidate ASAIs, development proposals will not be permitted unless it is demonstrated that it will not adversely affect the individual character, visual amenity and appearance of the distinctive historic landscapes. - 5.11.
-Any Statement of Significance for an ASAI will be a determining material consideration when assessing the type and scale of development proposals against the above. - within the LPP, specific policies will be developed for each of the ASAIs within the Council area and which will recognise and respond to their unique characteristics and will provide guidance on the types of development that may be acceptable.
-This will build on the current Statement of Significance for some of our ASAIs.
-Generally, it is unlikely that ASAIs will be able to accommodate large scale development such as quarrying or mining operations, turbines or wind farms, waste disposal, industrial units or major tourism schemes or proposals for the erection of telecommunications masts or pylons and as it is likely that the overall impact of such proposals could be particularly damaging to the distinct appearance, character and historic environment of the area. - 5.13.
-The majority of archaeological sites and monuments in Northern Ireland are not scheduled but still provide insight into our past.
+- Generally, it is unlikely that ASAIs will be able to accommodate large scale development such as quarrying or mining operations, turbines or wind farms, waste disposal, industrial units or major tourism schemes or proposals for the erection of telecommunications masts or pylons and as it is likely that the overall impact of such proposals could be particularly damaging to the distinct appearance, character and historic environment of the area. - The majority of archaeological sites and monuments in Northern Ireland are not scheduled but still provide insight into our past.
 Archaeological Remains of Local Importance are those which, as well as being archaeologically important in the local context, may also be valued by the community and require safeguarding through the planning process.
-These can include sites, buildings and structures of Industrial Heritage or Defence Heritage, as well as battle sites. - 5.14.
-A number of factors will be used in assessing the local significance of archaeological sites and monuments and may include one or more of the following: - appearance: distinctive features in the landscape/townscape or local landmarks: - quality: well-preserved or extensive buried remains; - folklore/historical interest: association with a person or event in local tradition or legend; - group value: one of a number of locally important sites; and - rarity: a locally rare example.
+These can include sites and monuments that are not scheduled, buildings and structures of Industrial Heritage or Defence Heritage, as well as battle sites. - 5.10.
+The factors below may be included as indicators to aid in assessing the local significance in a wider judgement based on the individual circumstances of a case: - appearance: distinctive features in the landscape/townscape or local landmarks: - quality: well-preserved or extensive buried remains; - folklore/historical interest: association with a person or event in local tradition or legend; - group value: one of a number of locally important sites; and - rarity: a locally rare example.